 Hike the Acatenango volcano

-One of the most special trips in Guatemala is a two-day hike to the Acatenango volcano.
-The first day you hike from the village of La Soledad, in about 6 hours to the 3500 meters high base camp of the Acatenango volcano, where you spend the night in a tent.
-From here, you can literally see the red lava spouting from the active Fuego volcano.
-It’s pretty unbelievable!
+One of the most amazing things to do in Guatemala is to go on a two-day hike to the top of the Acatenango volcano.
+The first day you hike from the village of La Soledad, in about 6 hours to the 3500 meters high, base camp of the Acatenango volcano, where you spend the night in a tent.
+From here, you can literally see the red lava spouting from the active Fuego volcano right in front of you.
+It’s pretty unbelievable.

 The next morning you’ll leave around 4 AM to the top of the volcano.
 And here you have a breathtaking 360degree view of Guatemala, which extends to the coast, Mexico, El Salvador and the peaks of the surrounding volcanoes!
 The hike is not easy but definitely doable.
 It is the altitude in particular that makes this tour challenging.
 But it is so worth it.
 Where in the world will you be able to see an active volcano smoking and spouting lava from that close.